apache/flink/docs/scala_api_examples.md

 GROUP BY l_orderkey, o_shippriority;
 ```

-The Stratosphere Scala program, which implements the above query looks as follows.
+The Flink Scala program, which implements the above query looks as follows.

 ```scala
 // --- define some custom classes to address fields by name ---